CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 Building a custom simulation is the foundation of transforming and automating your network and operations.
 You generate a custom Vagrant and libvirt topology using Cumulus VX automatically using the `topology_converter` tool.

-The `topology_converter` handles the complexity of building, generating, and maintaining the Vagrantfile.
-It produces a Vagrantfile and brings with it all of the associated bootstrap provisioning scripts to provide the experience of performing a simple `vagrant up` and having a connected network simulation ready to receive further network configuration.
+The `topology_converter` handles the complexity of building, generating, and maintaining the `Vagrantfile`.
+It produces a `Vagrantfile` and brings with it all of the associated bootstrap provisioning scripts to provide the experience of performing a simple `vagrant up` and having a connected network simulation ready to receive further network configuration.

 {{%notice note%}}

-Cumulus Networks does not recommended you manually edit and maintain a raw Vagranfile.
-Always use `topology_converter` workflows to make changes to the Vagrantfile.
+Cumulus Networks does not recommended you manually edit and maintain a raw `Vagranfile`.
+Always use `topology_converter` workflows to make changes to the `Vagrantfile`.

 {{%/notice%}}